Roll / Bac / Box

 OLIVO designs and manufactures professional insulated containers with a high insulating capacity and an extremely sturdy structure.

-As OLIVO professional insulated containers are mainly used for distribution logistics, they are designed to hold temperature sensitive goods for 24 hours.
+As OLIVO professional isothermal equipments are mainly used for distribution logistics, they are designed to hold temperature sensitive goods for 24 hours.
 The amount of energy necessary to maintain the temperature being dependent on the transportation time required, this time can vary from a few hours to over 24 hours if necessary.

-Prior buying any insulated containers, please take the time to consult an OLIVO adviser, who will help you with the thermal analysis of your needs to ensure you achieve the desired result.
+Prior buying any insulated products, please take the time to consult an OLIVO adviser, who will help you with the thermal analysis of your needs to ensure you achieve the desired result.

 OLIVO’s range of containers is divided into three families of products.
 The volume of an insulated container can vary from a few litres, about the size of a domestic cool box, to 2 m3, which corresponds to the volume of a pallet two metres high.

-To get an idea of the range we offer, see the information on the different types of OLIVO insulated containers :
+To get an idea of the range we offer, see the information on the different types of OLIVO isothermal containers :

 ROLL Front opening cabinets style containers